 aws iam enable-mfa-device

-If you want to remove MFA for the user follow the same steps in the Implementation section and after clicking on the manage you will get an option to remove MFA.
+If you want to remove MFA for the user follow the same steps in the Implementation section and in the MFA section select the device type and click Remove.